chrisgjarrett/chrisgjarrett.github.io/_portfolio/kaituna-flow-prediction.md

 I also looked at mutual information, particularly the amount contained within rainfall and lake level.
 I found that rainfall had 0.11 units and lake level had 0.62 units.

 ## Summary
 From data exploration, I observed that there is a strong seasonal component to the gate levels, with a particularly interesting multi-year cycle.
 Rainfall and lake level both have significant mutual information with the gate level, and when PCA was used, the contribution of each to the mutual information was more equal.
+In addition, rainfall and lake level from the days prior have more of an effect on a given day's gate levels than that day's rainfall and lake level.

 # Training a model
 I went through several iterations of model selection, but settled on using a neural network to predict three days' worth of gate levels.
 I tried several architectures but focused mainly on variations of LSTMs, as they are particularly suited to timeseries data.